redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Substitute with values for your AWS account ID and OIDC endpoint URL.
 Use the rosa describe cluster command to obtain the OIDC endpoint URL and remove the https:// protocol from the path.

-Add the following annotation to the the cert-manager service account:
+Add the following annotation to the the cert-manager service account (substitute with values for your AWS account ID):

 	annotations:
-	  eks.amazonaws.com/role-arn: arn:aws:iam::635859128837:role/cert-manager-irsa
+	  eks.amazonaws.com/role-arn: arn:aws:iam::<AWS account ID>:role/cert-manager-irsa

-Switch cert-manager from using the private DNS servers associated with the VPC to a public DNS server by adding --dns01-recursive-nameservers to the list of arguments.
+Switch cert-manager from using the default private DNS servers associated with the ROSA VPC to a public DNS server (e.g., Google DNS).

 	oc edit csv/cert-manager.v1.5.4